-Before Heath Ledger, Jack Nicholson’s Joker performance was heralded as the best there could be.
-Of course, the part was perfect for Nicholson’s manic acting style, so he really didn’t have to act much at all.
+Before Heath Ledger, Jack Nicholson’s Joker performance was heralded as the best.
+Of course, the part was perfect for Nicholson’s manic acting style, so he didn’t have to act much at all.
 As he famously told Michael Keaton in rehearsals, “we just gotta let the wardrobe do the acting.”

 Here’s a scene where Joker confronts Bruce Wayne and Vicki Vale in her flat.
 Joker, “in love with” Vicki, pulls the gun on Bruce and threatens him like so:

 The Joker: “Tell me something, my friend.
 You ever dance with the devil in the pale moonlight?”